 Indian secularism is an approach articulated to segregate religion from influence of any political, cultural, social or economic matters of the country.

 The Indian constitution declares that each and every citizen of India will have full right to practise their religion and that the people of India will make the country a Secular country.

 No religion has the right to look down on any other religion.

 The government shall not impose any religion on its people and shall not discriminate between religions.

 6. Why do we need Secularism in India?

-India is a country that is filled with a myriad of religious beliefs and as a country that practices Democracy, Secularism here becomes an important aspect for the country and for the citizens as well.
-People living in the country should be able to practise their religion without any hindrance.
-And any religion should not be discriminated against on any basis by anyone.
-If a country like ours doesn’t practise secularism well, it can lead to various conflicts and religious clashes between people.
+India is a country filled with a diverse range of religious views, and as a democracy, secularism becomes a vital feature for the country and its residents.
+Individuals residing in the country should be permitted to exercise their faith freely.
+And no religion should be discriminated against on any basis.
+If a country like ours does not implement secularism properly, it might lead to a variety of tensions and religious confrontations among its citizens.

 7. How do I prepare notes for Chapter 2 ‘Secularism’ in Class 8 Civics?